sndipk/sndipk.github.io/README.md

 	Aim: To accurately predict whether a loan request will be approved or denied, based on the details provided by the applicant

-	•	 gather loan application data,
+	•	 gather loan application data.
-	•	 explore and analyse the data
+	•	 explore and analyse the data.
-	•	preprocess and transform the data
+	•	preprocess and transform the data.
-	•	select relevant feature for classification and train the model
+	•	select relevant feature for classification and train the model.
-	•	use the trained model to predict loan approval
+	•	use the trained model to predict loan approval.

 Description:
 	     The project Loan Approval Prediction is a sophisticated Tableau dashboard designed to streamline the decision-making process in the banking sector.
 The aim is to leverage predictive analytics to determine the likelihood of loan approval for applicants.
 This is achieved through a series of methodical steps, each contributing to the models accuracy and reliability.
 Data Gathering: The first phase involves collecting comprehensive loan application data from potential borrowers.
 This dataset includes personal, financial, and employment information, which forms the backbone of the predictive analysis.
 • Data Exploration and Analysis: With the data in hand, the next step is to conduct an exploratory analysis.
 This involves scrutinizing the data for patterns, correlations, and trends that could influence loan approval decisions.
 Tableaus interactive visualizations aid in identifying key factors that are indicative of successful loan repayments.
 • Data Preprocessing and Transformation: Raw data often contains inconsistencies, missing values, and outliers that can skew predictions.
 Therefore, preprocessing is crucial.
 This stage cleanses the data, handles missing values, encodes categorical variables, and normalizes numerical values to prepare a robust dataset for modeling.